barsoom/barsoom_utils/README.md

-    require "barsoom_utils/exception_notifier" #  Notify devs about an exception without necessarily letting it appear to the user as a 500 error. require "barsoom_utils/spec/debug_helpers" #  Add show_page helper for capybara feature specs require "barsoom_utils/feature_toggle"     #  Convenient way of hiding/showing a feature.
+    require "barsoom_utils/exception_notifier" #  Notify devs about an exception without necessarily letting it appear to the user as a 500 error. require "barsoom_utils/spec/debug_helpers" #  Add show_page helper for capybara feature specs require "barsoom_utils/feature_toggle"     #  Convenient way of hiding/showing a feature. require "barsoom_utils/ping_health_check"  #  Report running of background jobs to healthchecks.io.
+NOTE: You need to set the env $ENABLE_HEALTH_CHECKS to enable reporting (e.g. you only want this in production).

 ## Developing